JoyadityaNath/Azure-Data-Engineer-Fundamentals/Notes/08-Azure Synapse Analytics.md

 Specify the File Path where data will land.
 For example:
 raw / github / sales
+If the file path is not stated, it follows the relative path's folder structure pattern.
 Select Import Schema = None, since schema will derive from source and mapping.
 Click OK.